btbd/mmultiplayer/README.md

 **Chat Bind** - Your chat keybind that you press in-game to open chat.

+## Troubleshooting

+The mod should inform you if an error occurs that prevents it from working properly.
+Possible error explanations:

+- <b>Unable to load the sublevel</b>:
+	- `mp_actors.me1` is not in the same directory as `MMultiplayer.exe`.
+	- `MMultiplayer.exe` has no permissions due to Windows or antivirus.
+- <b>Unable to load the DLL</b>:
+	- `MDLL.dll` is not in the same directory as `MMultiplayer.exe`.
+	- `MMultiplayer.exe` has no permissions due to Windows or antivirus.
+- <b>Unable to acquire server IP</b>:
+	- `MMultiplayer.exe` is unable to acquire the server IP from the local DNS server.
+	- Network connection is disabled.
+	- `MMultiplayer.exe` has no network access through your router firewall or Windows firewall.
+- <b>Check your network connection and make sure that port 3659 (UDP) is open</b>:
+	- Port 3659 is not open for UDP in your router firewall.
+	- `MMultiplayer.exe` has no access through your Windows firewall.
+- <b>Unable to connect to server</b>:
+	- Port 2783 is not open for TCP in your router firewall.
+	- `MMultiplayer.exe` has no access through your Windows firewall.
+- <i>Mirror's Edge continuously shows splash screen and then restarts</i>:
+	- `MMultiplayer.exe` has no file permissions to copy `mp_actors.me1` or check its existence due to Windows or antivirus.
+- <i>Chat screen doesn't show</i>:
+	- `MMultiplayer.exe` and Mirror's Edge are running at different permissions.
+They need to be at the same permission level to communicate properly.
+	- Keybind is not properly set.
+- <i>Chat screen shows but unable to send message</i>
+	- `MMultiplayer.exe` and Mirror's Edge are running at different permissions.
+They need to be at the same permission level to communicate properly.
+	- Network connection is disabled.

 ## Communicative Maps

 You are able to create maps that communicate with the multiplayer mod (for co-op or gamemodes) by using Kismet and console events.